 - Optional “deep dive” content for students wanting additional challenge

-A 2023 report from the EDUCAUSE Center for Analysis and Research found that institutions implementing adaptive learning technologies saw a 12% improvement in course completion rates, with the most significant gains among historically underserved student populations.
+A 2020 EDUCAUSE Center for Analysis and Research (ECAR) report examining adaptive learning implementations found that institutions implementing adaptive learning technologies saw measurable improvements in course completion rates, with significant gains among historically underserved student populations.

 Strategy 5: Provide Consistent and Proactive Support